Getting started with the MVC project template¶

 The view currently is an HTML fragment, not a full document.
 To make it a

-full page, modify hello.html
+full page, modify hello.jinja

 to use the application layout:

-{%- extends "layout.html" -%}
+{%- extends "layout.jinja" -%}

 {%- block title -%}